electronicwhisper/electronicwhisper.github.com/thesis/onward/program transformation.md

 This is analogous to the shift in mindset from set theory to category theory.
 In set theory, we define a property of a set in terms of its elements.
 In category theory, we define a property of a set in terms of its relationships to other sets.

 I'll provide two examples from Recursive Drawing.
-In each case, I will show how my initial design reflected a reductionist mindset, then how I rethought the issue from a transformational mindset.
+In each case, I will show how my initial design reflected a reductionist mindset, then how I rethought the issue from a transformation-centric mindset.

 ## Fixed Coordinate Systems